Applying to the Duke Radiation Oncology Residency Program

 Night Before

-The night before their interviews, candidates will virtually meet with our residents for a Meet and Greet dinner.
+The night before interviews, candidates will meet in person with our residents for a Meet and Greet dinner.
 The Meet and Greet is an informal meeting so that you have the chance to get to know the residents, and so that the residents can get to know you.
 It’s a great opportunity to learn about our program, and to be yourself!

 Day Of